-Drill Me is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks and Yosemite.
+Drill Me is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 Drill Me was developed to help you test your understanding of any topic.
 Drill Me comes with a default test titled "Bridge Bids" with 50 questions and answers.
 Questions are shown on the display in big black letters on a light yellow transparent film for you to think about and form an answer in your mind.
 When you are ready, you can click a key to see the answer displayed the same way.
 You can take as long as you want and go back and forth between the question and the answer until you are satisfied you understand both.
 Then you press another key and the display goes back to normal.
 You can set the intervals to bring up questions in intervals from 0 to 30 minutes.
 Use the default test to learn how to use Drill Me and then make your own tests.
 Drill Me is $10 shareware.
 You can try Drill Me in Demo Mode for 20 minutes per launch until registered.